maravillas/lein-multi/README.md

                         [ring/ring-core "0.3.0-beta1"]]}

 Download these dependencies with `lein multi deps` (or by running your tests with `lein multi test`).
 They will be placed in the folder specified by `:multi-library-path` (default: `multi-lib`).

+Run a task against a single dependency set from :multi-deps using the `--with` option followed by the set name as specified in your project.clj.

 lein-multi will accept and run other tasks, though the result may not be what you expect.
 Tasks that do not require a project (currently `new`, `help`, and `version`) are run as normal.